hmrc/lisa-api/resources/public/api/conf/1.0/testdata/bonus-payment.md

 <pre class ="code--block">
 {
   "code": "SUPERSEDED_BONUS_REQUEST_AMOUNT_MISMATCH",
-  "message": "The 'supersededTransactionID' on the request does not match to an existing Transaction ID or does not match the 'bonusDueForPeriod' amount"
+  "message": "The supersededTransactionID on the request does not match to an existing Transaction ID or does not match the bonusDueForPeriod amount"
 }
 </pre>
             </td>